UniversalDependencies/UD_Indonesian-GSD/README.md

     * Fixed tokenization of ordinal numerals.
     * Fixed tokenization of decades ('1990-an').
     * Fixed tokenization for morphemes anti-, non-, sub-, multi-, kontra-
-    * Fixed tokenizayion for reduplicated verbs, nouns, etc.
+    * Fixed tokenization for reduplicated verbs, nouns, etc.
   * Corrections on lemmas:
     * Stripped affixes from lemmas of verbs, nouns
   * Corrections on UPOS:
     * Fixed tags of ordinal numerals.
     * Fixed tags of words that should be AUX
     * Fixed numerous other incorrect tags (mislabeled NOUN as VERB, or vice-versa)
   * Corrections on features:
     * Applied new features: Abbr (value: Yes), Definite (values: Def, Ind), Mood (values: Ind, Imp), Reflex (value: Yes), Typo (value: Yes)
     * Applied new feature-values: NumType=Ord, PronType=Art, PronType=Emp
     * Removed features: Gender, Number[psor], Poss, Person[psor]
     * Removed feature-value: Degree=Pos
     * Proper nouns do not have the Number feature (unlike common nouns).
   * Corrections on dependency relations:
     * Applied 12 new subtypes for Indonesian, such as acl:relcl, advmod:emph, case:adv, cc:preconj, etc.